-The Company's foreign exchange risk arises primarily from transactions in currencies other than Canadian dollars, U.S. dollar-denominated borrowings, and investments in foreign operations.
+The Company's foreign exchange risk arises primarily from transactions in currencies other than Canadian dollars, including sales and purchases in foreign currencies, foreign denominated borrowings, and investments in foreign operations.
 The primary currencies to which the Company is exposed to are the U.S. dollar and the Japanese yen.

 The Company uses foreign exchange forward contracts to manage foreign exchange transaction exposures.
 The Company uses forward contracts which are accounted for as fair value hedges to minimize the price risk assumed under forward priced contracts with suppliers.
 The Company also uses forward contracts which are accounted for as cash flow hedges as well as non-designated derivative instruments to minimize the price risk of anticipated transactions.
-The Company uses cross-currency interest rate swaps to manage the foreign exchange risk of U.S. dollar-denominated borrowings.
+The Company uses cross-currency interest rate swaps to manage the foreign denominated borrowings.